Keeping a Beautiful Table

 The Book and Testimony of Richard Wumberland

-As part of our daily lessons, I teach my children church history.
-We often read about martyrs and theologians of the early church, but this past term, I decided a more modern perspective would be important as well.
+As part of our daily lessons, I teach my children about church history.
+While we often delve into the stories of early church martyrs and theologians, this past term, I decided to introduce a more modern perspective.

-So, as part of my daughter’s sixth grade study in church history, I have been reading the book: Tortured for Christ by Richard Wurmbrand.
-It is the story of the persecution that took place in Romania during the communist regime.
-Richard Wurmbrand was a pastor during the 1950’s-1960’s when Romanian Christians were being persecuted by the Communist party.
-He writes not only bits of his years of being tortured in prison, but also of those believers he heard about or knew personally.
+For my daughter’s sixth-grade study in church history, we’ve been reading the book Tortured for Christ by Richard Wurmbrand.
+This powerful account sheds light on the persecution that occurred in Romania during the communist regime.
+Wurmbrand, a pastor during the 1950s-1960s, witnessed firsthand the suffering of Romanian Christians who were targeted by the Communist party.
+His writing not only shares glimpses of his own years of torture in prison but also highlights the experiences of other believers he encountered.

-As the book reaches the second half, Pastor Wurmbrand discusses the lies of atheists and communists and points to various testimonies of those who have taken a public stand against those lies.
-Pastor Wurmbrand also speaks passionately about the need for Christian brothers and sisters in free countries to support their fellow believers who are being persecuted.
+As we progress through the second half of the book, Pastor Wurmbrand confronts the lies propagated by atheists and communists.
+He points to various testimonies of those who courageously stood against these falsehoods.
+Additionally, Pastor Wurmbrand passionately emphasizes the responsibility of Christian brothers and sisters in free countries to support their fellow believers who face persecution.

 “It was strictly forbidden to preach to other prisoners, as it is in captive nations today.
 It was understood that whoever was caught doing received a severe beating.
 A number of us decided to pay the price for the privilege of preaching, so we accepted their terms.
 It was a deal: we preached and they beat us.
 We were happy preaching; they were happy beating us–so everyone was happy” (Wurmbrand, 2013 p.44).

-Yet, as I look at my comfortable recliner, with my Bible and prayer journal beside it, I am reminded that the disciplines of every-day must be my sacrifice.
-To be diligent to pray…pray…pray, to be faithful to God’s Word, to raise my children to also love their Savior, to sacrificially love my husband, to live at every cost to myself, to silence my prideful tongue, to discern truth and lies, to walk in grace and tenderness to others…this is my sacrifice.
-And though I may not be tormented by other people for my faith, I can strive to hold fast to my faith in a world where everything is created to pull me from it.
+As I sit in my comfortable recliner, surrounded by my Bible and prayer journal, I recognize that my everyday disciplines must also be my sacrifice.
+Diligently praying, remaining faithful to God’s Word, nurturing my children’s love for their Savior, sacrificially loving my husband, living selflessly, taming my prideful tongue, discerning truth from lies, and walking in grace and tenderness toward others—these are my offerings.
+Although I may not face physical torment for my faith, I can strive to hold fast to it in a world that constantly pulls me away.

-As an American Christian, with stacks of Bible’s on my shelves, apps on my phone bursting with biblical podcasts, and stacks of books written by believers from today back to hundreds of years ago, one would think, I have been blessed with much more opportunity to follow Christ.
-Yet, I find myself feeling like a very small believer in the light of a man with no Bible, no church, no Christian books or podcasts, laying on the floor of his prison cell for His beloved Savior.
+As an American Christian, surrounded by stacks of Bibles on my shelves, Bible apps bursting with biblical podcasts on my phone, and a collection of books written by believers spanning centuries, one might assume that I’ve been blessed with abundant opportunities to follow Christ.
+Yet, in the light of a man who possesses no Bible, no church, and no Christian books or podcasts—laying on the cold floor of his prison cell for the sake of his beloved Savior—I feel like a very small believer indeed.

-Believers agree on Christ and His grace poured out on their souls to save them.
-They hunger for fellowship with other believers and will meet together faithfully at the cost of imprisonment or death.
-Believers in the persecuted church make every American Christian look like a fake.
+Believers universally agree on the centrality of Christ and the grace poured out on their souls for salvation.
+Their hunger for fellowship with other believers drives them to meet faithfully, even at the cost of imprisonment or death.
+In stark contrast, the persecuted church makes every American Christian appear feeble by comparison.

-And truth be told, if I did not rest completely in Christ’s atonement on my behalf, despite the world of ease and sin where I live, I would seriously question the status of my own soul’s security in Christ.
-It is not by my work…but His, or I would be tempted to run to a country where I could suffer the most on His behalf and honor Him by my suffering.
+Truth be told, if I did not rest entirely in Christ’s atonement on my behalf—despite the ease and sinfulness of the world I inhabit—I would seriously question the security of my own soul.
+It is not by my own efforts but by His grace that I stand.
+Otherwise, I might be tempted to flee to a country where suffering for His sake would honor Him more profoundly.

-It is here that my heart is pointed to the center of the matter.
-It is all about Him.
-And with every sweet testimony I read from Pastor Wurmbrand’s book, I can see the worthiness of Christ.
-Yes, He is worthy of every sufferer’s pain and every martyr’s death.
-Jesus is so insurmountably precious, and dear to us who love Him, that we cannot help, but pick up our cross daily and follow Him.
-Whether that cross be a chain in prison, or the chain of comfort.
-Both seek to drive our hearts further from Him, but may they only serve as something we bear to honor Him better.
+In this contemplation, my heart zeroes in on the crux of the matter: it is all about Him.
+With every poignant testimony I encounter in Pastor Wurmbrand’s book, I glimpse the worthiness of Christ.
+Yes, He merits every sufferer’s pain and every martyr’s death.
+Jesus is immeasurably precious to those who love Him, compelling us to daily pick up our cross and follow Him.
+Whether that cross resembles the chains of a prison cell or the comfort of our lives, both serve as reminders of our devotion to honor Him who carried and died on the cross that was meant for me.

 When I survey the wondrous cross